-• MEDIA SEQUENCER SETTINGS
+MEDIA SEQUENCER SETTINGS

 - PBus Switcher Config button: Available if the Media Sequencer supports the PBus protocol for communicating with switchers.
 This requires a Media Sequencer version 5.0 or higher.
 When clicked, a new browser tab opens with the configuration application for communicating with the switcher. - GH ImEx Staging Config button: Available if the Media Sequencer supports image staging to Graphic Hub.
 This requires a Media Sequencer version 5.0 or higher.
 When clicked, a new browser tab opens with the configuration application for the ImEx service.
-When this service is in use all images in the active playlist originating from HTTP resources are automatically transferred to the Graphic Hub.
-The transfer status is shown on top of the images in the Media column, where the status starts at 0% and counting up.
-When the status disappears, the image is transferred to the Graphic Hub.
-This reduced the delay when the image is played out on air.
-On a take, it still has to be transferred from the Graphic Hub to the Viz Engine, but this operation is usually quicker than loading it from an arbitrary HTTP resource.
+When this service is in use, all images in the active playlist originating from HTTP resources are automatically transferred to the Graphic Hub.
+The transfer status is shown on top of the images in the Media column, where the status starts at 0% and increases.
+The status disappears once the image has been transferred to the Graphic Hub.
+This reduces the delay when the image is played out on air.
+Although the image still has to be transferred from the Graphic Hub to the Viz Engine on a Take, this operation is usually quicker than loading it from an arbitrary HTTP resource.